vitthal-bhandari/AIEngineerCodingChallenge/README.md

 # Solve Intelligence AI Engineer Challenge

+This is a project built with the following tech stack:

+ - Frontend
+	 - React+Vite framework
+	 - Typescript
+	 - Material UI (for UI components)
+ - Backend
+	 - FastAPI + SQLite DB
+ - Design Inspiration
+	 - Grammarly (for auto-suggestions)

 ## Objective

 The objective of this challenge was to accomplish 3 primary tasks -